TL;DR

 Numerous case studies demonstrate the real-world potential of carbon credits to support sustainable development and drive emissions reductions.

-For example, Microsoft has committed to becoming carbon negative by 2030 and is purchasing carbon credits from global projects like reforestation in the Amazon and carbon removal via enhanced weathering.
+For example, Microsoft plans to be carbon negative by 2030.
+They are buying carbon credits from global projects.
+These projects include reforestation in the Amazon and carbon removal through enhanced weathering.
 The company carefully vets its purchases using quality criteria and often partners directly with project developers.

 In East Africa, Burn Manufacturing produces efficient, clean cookstoves that significantly reduce charcoal and wood consumption.
 These stoves not only lower emissions but also improve indoor air quality and reduce deforestation.
 Burn earns carbon credits based on the emissions reductions from each stove distributed and sells them on the voluntary carbon market.